 CFM & MPH

-• The MPH of 170 for the Stihl SH 86 C-E slightly outperforms the 159 MPH of the Stihl SH 56 C-E, enhancing its effectiveness in clearing leaves on grass or lifting wet debris.
+• The Stihl SH 86 C-E with an MPH of 170 slightly exceeds the 159 MPH of the Stihl SH 56 C-E. Thus, in comparison, the former expels air at a slightly higher speed, and should do a better job at blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).

-Equipped with leaf vacuuming capabilities, both products offer users a practical and mess-free method for leaf disposal.
+• Equipped with leaf vacuuming capabilities, both products offer users a practical and mess-free method for leaf disposal.
 This dual-functionality allows users to seamlessly alternate between blowing and vacuuming modes, making yard work more convenient and efficient.
-Furthermore, both the SH 56 C-E and the SH 86 C-E are equipped with a mulching function, offering a comparable mulching ratio of 14:1.
-This feature enables you to effortlessly convert vacuumed leaves into nutrient-rich mulch or compost, providing added convenience in your yard maintenance routine.
+Additionally, both the SH 56 C-E and the SH 86 C-E offer a mulching feature, providing a comparable mulching ratio of 14:1.
+This allows for the convenient conversion of vacuumed leaves into mulch or compost, making yard cleanup hassle-free.

 TL;DR